Zacks Earnings Trends Highlights: KB Home, Amazon and Microsoft

 There are so many examples of bellwether companies showing that while growth has come down and conditions remain challenging, they are still profitably operating.
 Consumers are still spending, though there are signs of weakness at the margin.

 The Q1 earnings season appears to have caused stabilization in the earnings estimate revisions trend that was consistently negative for almost a year.
-In fact, since the start of 2023 Q2 in April, full-year 2023 earnings estimates in the aggregate have actually modestly increased, with estimates for 10 of the 16 Zacks sectors slightly up in that period.
+In fact, since the start of 2023 Q2 in April, full-year 2023 earnings estimates in the aggregate have actually increased a bit, with estimates for 9 of the 16 Zacks sectors modestly up in that period.

 The favorable reversal in the revisions trend is particularly notable for the Construction, Industrial Products, Retail, and Technology sectors.
-You can see this in the revisions trend for a few bellwether players for these sectors, like KB Home KBH on the Construction side, Amazon AMZN for Retail, and Microsoft MSFT for the Tech sector.
+As we noted last week, you can see this in the revisions trend for a few bellwether players for these sectors, like KB Home KBH on the Construction side, Amazon AMZN for Retail, and Microsoft MSFT for the Tech sector.

-For example, Amazon's Zacks Consensus EPS of $1.54 for 2023 is up from $1.34 on March 31st.
-KB Home is currently expected to bring $5.14 per share, which is up from $4.97 per share on March 31st.
-Similarly, the $9.61 per share Microsoft is expected to bring in this year today is up from $9.34 per share on March 31st.
+For example, Amazon's current Zacks Consensus EPS of $1.57 for 2023 is up from $1.34 on March 31st.
+KB Home is currently expected to bring $5.27 per share, which is up from $4.97 per share on March 31st.
+Similarly, the $9.65 per share Microsoft is expected to bring in this year today is up from $9.34 per share on March 31st.

-It is hard to know how enduring or otherwise this favorable recent turn in the revisions trend will prove to be, but it is nevertheless a positive development.
+It is hard to know how enduring or otherwise this favorable recent turn in the revisions trend will be, but it is nevertheless a positive development.

 The Earnings Big Picture